bodrick/awesome/TOPICS.md

 *   [github/codeql](https://github.com/github/codeql) - CodeQL: the libraries and queries that power security researchers around the world, as well as code scanning in GitHub Advanced Security

 ## semmle-ql

 *   [github/codeql](https://github.com/github/codeql) - CodeQL: the libraries and queries that power security researchers around the world, as well as code scanning in GitHub Advanced Security

-## works-with-codespaces

-*   [github/codeql](https://github.com/github/codeql) - CodeQL: the libraries and queries that power security researchers around the world, as well as code scanning in GitHub Advanced Security